MSW Degree at at Glance

 In Policy Analysis, we learned that our personal lives and clients’ lives are intricately woven into the political context of our world.
 We learned why this is true by breaking down theories of systems.
 I was able to learn how systems function, how laws get passed, what advocacy looks like in real life, how to present an hour’s worth of content in three minutes, and how to solve a systemic issue by getting to the root cause of the problem.
 Individuals cannot be separated from their macro context, and being able to navigate large systems is essential to being an effective social worker.

-DSM (Diagnostic and Statistical Manual of Mental Disorders) pushed me to think critically about a person’s symptoms, be thorough and help me understand the necessity of competency in this field.
+DSM (Diagnostic and Statistical Manual of Mental Disorders) pushed me to think critically about a person’s symptoms, be thorough, and help me understand the necessity of competency in this field.
 DSM equipped me to know the criteria for a diagnosis and how to build an informed case formulation.
 In addition to how this course informed how I would operate as a clinical social worker, it was also incredibly interesting to learn more about how the brain works, dip my toes in pharmacotherapy, and the etiology of various mental illnesses.

 Cognitive Behavioral Interventions (CBI) is a class that is essential for a clinical student but also quite helpful for macro students.
 CBI teaches clients how to recognize maladaptive thoughts, empirically question and challenge them, and replace them with more helpful, adaptive thoughts (cognitive restructuring).
-The first half of the course covers Motivational Interviewing, evidence-based practice to help clients move forward in the stages of change.
+The first half of the course covers Motivational Interviewing and evidence-based practice to help clients move forward in the stages of change.
 The second half covered Cognitive Behavioral Therapy (CBT), the “gold standard” in therapeutic practices.
-CBT can be used to treat depression, anxiety, PTSD, bipolar disorder, schizophrenia, etc. and assumes that thoughts, emotions, and behavior are all significantly affected by one another.
+CBT can be used to treat depression, anxiety, PTSD, bipolar disorder, schizophrenia, etc., and assumes that thoughts, emotions, and behavior are all significantly affected by one another.

 Lastly, Confronting Oppression helped me learn how to define, identify, and create creative solutions to oppression in various contexts.
 Before taking this course, I knew oppression existed in the form of all the “isms,” but I did not know how to make a case for how or why oppression manifests.
 We learned how to look at issues from a multi-focal perspective.
 This includes finding the historical roots of an issue and understanding how it impacts different races, genders, classes, communities, etc. We learned how to discover who benefits from a particular form of oppression and why.
 We are then taught how to think critically about solutions and how to effectively communicate this with bodies of people who may or may not agree with us.

 A quick note on all my classes: We do not shy away from uncomfortable topics.
 I learned more about myself in one semester of this program than I ever have before.
-We dive deep into our personal biases, worldview, and intersectionality and how these have informed how we see others and move throughout the world.
+We dive deep into our personal biases, worldviews, and intersectionality and how these have informed how we see others and move throughout the world.
 We also talk about race extensively in every course.
 Having dialogue around this topic has been humbling, challenging, and incredibly beneficial for me, especially considering the recent racial dissent in our country.
 With that being said, know that social work is not for the faint of heart!

 Have You Done Any Fieldwork Yet?
 If So, What Did You Do?